albin-johansson/tactile/README.md

   * Rectangle tool
   * Ellipse tool
   * Point tool
-* Components (attachable bundles of attributes, otherwise commonly found in game engines)
+* Components (attachable bundles of attributes, as commonly found in game engines)
+* Properties that can be attached to almost anything: maps, layers, objects, tiles, etc.
 * Tile animations
-* Various editor themes
+* Tile compression support, using Base64 encoding with either Zlib or Zstd
-* Insightful and helpful error messages when things go wrong, e.g. when parsing corrupted maps
+* Helpful error messages when things go wrong, e.g. when parsing corrupted maps
+* Language support for American English, British English, and Swedish
+* Various editor themes, both dark and light
+* Easy to install (and uninstall) using the installers bundled along releases

 ## Documentation